 Federal Direct Stafford Loans

 The Federal Direct Stafford loan program allows students to borrow low-cost educational loans from the federal government.
-To be eligible for a Direct Stafford loan, students must be enrolled at least 6 hours (5 hours for the Graduate College and School of Public Health).
+To be eligible for a Direct Stafford loan, students must be enrolled at least 6 hours.
 Repayment of these loans begins 6 months after students leave school or fall below half time enrollment.

 There are two types of Federal Direct Stafford loans: subsidized and unsubsidized.
 For detailed information about Federal Direct Stafford loans, visit the U.S. Department of Education.

 - Subsidized Loans (Undergraduates Only)

 Federal Subsidized Direct Stafford loans are need based loans.
 They are subsidized in that the federal government pays the interest on the loan until repayment begins.

 Federal Unsubsidized Direct Stafford loans are not need based.
 Interest begins accruing from the date of first disbursement.
 You can choose to pay the interest quarterly while in school, or you can allow it to accumulate and be capitalized when repayment begins.

 FTCC has teamed up with Solutions at ECMC to answer all of your student loan repayment questions.
 Solutions is a service of the non-profit organization ECMC and is dedicated to helping students manage educational loans.
 Their resources are available to you free of charge.
 To contact a Solutions Student Loan Repayment Advisor, you can email or web chat or call them at 1-877-331-3262.
 (NOTE: ECMC’s website may not be ADA compliant).